atomed2/atomed/README.md

-# atomed
+# Atomed
-the hackable text editor 2
+The hackable text editor 2

+---

+## Why?
+Because why not?
+Why not try to build something like atom from scratch*

+---

+# Thanks